Azure/Azure-MachineLearning-ClientLibrary-R/README.md

 updateWebService(functionName, webServiceID, inputSchema, outputScema, wkID, authToken)
 ```

-The return value is the same as that of publishWebService()
+The return value is the same as that of publishWebService().

 ## Discovering web services

 This package allows you to start with a workspace ID and discover all web service available, or start with a web service ID and discover all service endpoints and any information needed to access the endpoint.
 Service can then be consumed directly in R or used on another platform, e.g. Visual Studio or Excel.

-While we currently using internal APIs, in order to discover your web service published through this package, please use the optional parameters "url=internalURL".
-Otherwise, for discovery in the production environment, simply leave that parameter out.

 ```
+getWebServices(workspaceID, authToken)
+getWSDetails(wkID, authToken, webserviceID)
-getWebServices(workspaceID, authToken, url=internalURL)
+getEndpoints(wID, authToken, wsID)
-getWSDetails(wkID, authToken, webserviceID, url) getEndpoints(wID, authToken, wsID, url) getEPDetails(wkID, authToken, wsID, endpointName, url)
+getEPDetails(wkID, authToken, wsID, endpointName)
 ```